gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 ## Labels for Sources, Resources and Component References

 Every entry in the *sources*, *resources* and *componentReferences* fields, and the component itself may declare optional labels.
-This allows application specific extensions.
+This allows to express application specific extensions.

 ## Repository Contexts